AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

 Prepare your application for downtime.
 To do a clean migration, you have to stop all the processing in the current system.
 Only then you can get it to consistent state which you can migrate to the new platform.
 Downtime duration will depend on the amount of data in the disks to migrate.

 > [!NOTE]
->If you are creating an Azure Resource Manager VM from a specialized VHD Disk, please refer to [this template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-specialized-vhd) for deploying Resource Manager VM using existing disk.
+> If you are creating an Azure Resource Manager VM from a specialized VHD Disk, please refer to [this template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-specialized-vhd) for deploying Resource Manager VM using existing disk.
+>
+>

 ### Register your VHD
 To create a VM from OS VHD or to attach a data disk to a new VM, you must first register them.
-Follow steps below depending on your VHD’s scenario.
+Follow steps below depending on your VHD's scenario.

 #### Generalized Operating System VHD to create multiple Azure VM instances
 After generalized OS image VHD is uploaded to the storage account, register it as an **Azure VM Image** so that you can create one or more VM instances from it.
 Use the following PowerShell cmdlets to register your VHD as an Azure VM OS image.
 Provide the complete container URL where VHD was copied to.